boyter/scc/README.md

 - `.gitignore` is already applied by git when each commit was recorded; `.ignore` / `.sccignore` are honoured by the engine (disable with `--no-ignore` / `--no-scc-ignore`).
 - Merge commits are diffed against their first parent (`git log --first-parent` semantics).
 - Rename detection uses go-git's similarity heuristic; large renames may inflate hotspot churn and reset blame attribution.
 Shallow clones produce a clear error rather than a panic.
+- `Lines±` is the sum of added and removed lines, so files rewritten in place count twice the displaced size.
 - Symlinks are skipped (v1).
 Binary detection is unchanged.

 ### Large File Detection